phgrosjean/phgrosjean.github.io/content/home/about.md

 # Biography

-Philippe Grosjean is a professor of marine ecology and biostatistics at the Complexys Institute, University of Mons (UMONS), Belgium.
-His research interests include coral ecophysiology, artificial reef mesocosms, automatic identification of plankton images, growth models, machine learning algorithms, evolution and ecology of open source software.
-He is the head of the Numerical Ecology of Aquatic Systems laboratory, which studies coral and plankton, and develops software for the ecologist.
+I am a professor of marine ecology and biostatistics at the Complexys Institute, University of Mons (UMONS), Belgium.
+My research interests include coral ecophysiology, artificial reef mesocosms, automatic identification of plankton images, growth models, machine learning algorithms, evolution and ecology of open source software.
+I am head of the Numerical Ecology of Aquatic Systems laboratory, which studies coral and plankton, and develops software for the ecologist.

-He teaches the whole curriculum of biostatistics to students in biology at UMONS, where we emphasize the importance of good practice for reproductible research and open science.
-He is also in charge of the courses in marine ecology, ecophysiology, oceanography, and aquariology at UMONS.
+I teach the whole curriculum of biostatistics to students in biology at UMONS, where we emphasize the importance of good practice for reproductible research and open science.
+I am also in charge of the courses in marine ecology, ecophysiology, oceanography, and aquariology at UMONS.